-Slow Cooker Chicken Tikka Masala: A warmly spiced classic Indian dish made simply in the slow cooker and lightened up with yogurt in place of heavy cream.
+Slow Cooker Chicken Tikka Masala: A warmly spiced classic Indian dish made simply in the slow cooker and lightened up with yogurt with just a little heavy cream.

 Faithfully and strategically designed each week, my weekly menu is my sanity to organizing my weeknights.
 But there are some weeks when I’m terrible at sticking to my weekly menu.